milanpatel1604/user-authentication-system/README.md

 # user-authentication-system
-This web based software is basically a Signup an Login form.
+This web based software basically has a fully working attractive Signup and Login form.

 Steps to use: